 For something that has more of an American feel, try loco moco – a burger steak, fried eggs and gravy.
 Perfect after a day swimming or hiking.

 Shaved ice is also common in Hawaii, and is perfect to cool down on a hot day.
-This tasty treat is flavored with flavored syrup, and is sometimes served with ice cream too!
+This tasty treat has flavored syrup, and is sometimes served with ice cream!

 As a nation made up of numerous islands, it will come as no surprise that Bahamian cuisine is focused around seafood.
 So if you are a seafood lover, this is the country for you!

-Fried conch (aka cracked conch) is a popular dish in the Bahamas and is served in a variety of ways – look out for it on menus.
-Baked crab is another dish that’s very popular – it’s made up of crab meat, bread crumbs and egg, all baked within the crab shell itself.
+Fried conch (aka cracked conch) is a popular dish in the Bahamas and is served in a variety of ways.
+Baked crab is another dish that’s very popular.
+It’s made up of crab meat, bread crumbs and egg, all baked within the crab shell itself.